Staffordshire Rangers: The Blitz

-On 1 August 1940 the AA battalions of the RE were transferred to the Royal Artillery (RA), with the unit becoming 41st (5th North Staffordshire Regiment) Searchlight Regiment, RA (often abbreviated as '41 (5 NSR) S/L Rgt') and the companies were designated as batteries.
-By now the unit had reverted to 2 AA Division, forming part of 32nd (Midland) Anti-Aircraft Brigade responsible for defending the East Midlands of England.
+On 1 August 1940, the AA battalions of the RE were transferred to the Royal Artillery (RA), with the unit becoming 41st (5th North Staffordshire Regiment) Searchlight Regiment, RA (often abbreviated as '41 (5 NSR) S/L Rgt') and the companies were designated as batteries.
+By now, the unit had reverted to 2 AA Division, forming part of 32nd (Midland) Anti-Aircraft Brigade responsible for defending the East Midlands of England.
 In May, Battalion HQ had moved to Wilford House, near Nottingham; now it moved again to Oakham with 365 Bty, while 363 Bty moved to the Sheffield GZ.

 In early 1941, 41 S/L Rgt sent a cadre of experienced men to 235 S/L Training Rgt at Troon where they formed 541st S/L Bty with recruits mainly from Glasgow.
 This battery then formed part of 89th S/L Rgt, which was later converted into 133rdLight AA Rgt, and fought in the North West Europe campaign.

 The quiet period of the Phoney War was followed by an intense period of enemy air activity that culminated in the Blitz of 1940–41.
 The Heavy Anti-Aircraft (HAA) guns of the Derby AA Barrage fired for the first time on 19 August.
-In November, one of 363 Bty's LMG teams shot down a Dornier 17 bomber at Borton-in-the-Wolds, while in February 1941, 365's Bty HQ was strafed by a Heinkel 111.
-In 1941 the searchlight layout over the Midlands was reorganised, so that any hostile raid approaching the Gun Defended Areas (GDA) around the towns must cross more than one searchlight belt, and then within the GDAs the concentration of lights was increased.
+In November, one of 363 Bty's LMG teams shot down a Dornier Do 17 bomber at Borton-in-the-Wolds, while in February 1941, 365's Bty HQ was strafed by a Heinkel He 111.
+In 1941, the searchlight layout over the Midlands was reorganised, so that any hostile raid approaching the Gun Defended Areas (GDA) around the towns must cross more than one searchlight belt, and then within the GDAs the concentration of lights was increased.

 May 1941 saw RHQ moving to Melton Mowbray, returning to Oakham in January 1942.
-In that month 365 Bty was transferred to 83 S/L Regiment, RA Searchlight Control (SLC) Radar, known as 'Elsie', was introduced from 1941 and was in widespread use by 1942.
+In that month, 365 Bty was transferred to 83 S/L Regiment, RA Searchlight Control (SLC) Radar, known as 'Elsie', was introduced from 1941 and was in widespread use by 1942.
 In July 1942, the Luftwaffe transferred its attention from 'Baedeker Blitz' targets to industrial cities in Northern England.
 On the nights of 27/28 and 29/30 July, there were heavy raids and 41 Rgt's searchlights were engaged in illuminating targets for the AA guns.
-Sergeant L. Cox shot down a Junkers 88 with his site's LMG.
+Sergeant L. Cox shot down a Junkers Ju 88 with his site's LMG.